5 Gardening Mistakes that Could be Costly and How to Fix Them

 2) Choosing Plants that Are Illegal or Invasive

 Some plants are illegal.
-It varies from state to state, but even a few “attractive varieties” are considered “noxious weeds.”
-Never plant these.
+It varies from state to state, but even a few “attractive varieties” are considered to be invasive.

 Maximize The Space In Your Garden